 - Technical Training: Offer workshops for contractors to improve installation quality and compliance.

-- Sandwich Panel Cabins in Cold Storage Applications (1,500 words)
+Sandwich Panel Cabin in Cold Storage Applications

-Importance in the UAE
+Importance in DUBAI

 Technical Requirements